petersgiles/silver-octo-architecture/src/content/docs/detailed-design/data/topic.md

  UNION SELECT 1, GETDATE(), 5, 3, convert(varchar(10),getdate(),103)

+ DECLARE @TopicTypeId AS int
+  SET @TopicTypeId  = 2

 SELECT * from [ListAttributes]

 -- Regular Pivot with Named Columns
 SELECT * from (
-	SELECT tpty.Caption as topic, a.[Caption] as col, la.Value as v FROM ListAttributeTypes a
+	SELECT la.TopicId as topic, a.[Caption] as col, la.Value as v FROM ListAttributeTypes a
 			INNER JOIN ListAttributes la
 				ON a.Id = la.ListAttributeTypeId
 			INNER JOIN Topics tp
-				ON tp.id = la.TopicId
-			INNER JOIN TopicTypes tpty
-				ON tp.TopicTypeId = tpty.Id
+				ON tp.TopicTypeId = @TopicTypeId

 ) src
 PIVOT (  MAX(v) FOR col in ([Caption], [Description], [DateTime]) ) AS pvt